 The Organizational Model also constitutes an integral component of the reference compliance program for the application of anti-corruption legislation.
-In this context, a foreign version of it has also been defined for adoption by the non-Italian subsidiaries, also taking account of the possible application of similar regulations at local level.
+Its external versions are also defined for adoption by non-domestic subsidiaries, also taking into account the possible application of similar regulations at local level.
 In particular, a specific Organizational Model is adopted for TIM S.A., in application of Brazilian anti-corruption law.

-The types of offences envisaged in the Organizational Model 231 of the company mainly refer to offences against the Public Administration, corporate crimes, tax crimes, child pornography, manslaughter and injury due to accidents at work, crimes of market abuse, handling stolen goods, money laundering and self-laundering, computer crimes, infringement of trademarks / patents and copyrights, environmental crimes, crimes against cultural heritage, non-cash payment offences, the employment of illegally staying third-country nationals, organized crime offences, racism and xenophobia.
+The types of offenses envisaged in the Organizational Model 231 of the company mainly refer to offenses against the Public Administration, corporate crimes, tax crimes, child pornography, manslaughter and injury due to accidents at work, crimes of market abuse, handling stolen goods, money laundering and self-laundering, computer crimes, infringement of trademarks / patents and copyrights, environmental crimes, crimes against cultural heritage, non-cash payment offenses, the employment of illegally staying third-country nationals, organized crime offenses, racism and xenophobia.